BryanJacobs/FIDO2Applet/README.md

 ## Testing the application

-While you can test on an actual smartcard, I prefer to use VSmartCard and run JCardSim connected to that.
-There are a few example JCardSim unit tests in the repository, but you'll get much better analysis of the behaviour by using real applications or other testing suites like SoloKey's `fido2-tests`, which you can run against the simulated application.

-The `VSim` class might get you started.
+While you can test on an actual smartcard, I prefer to use VSmartCard and run JCardSim connected to that for ease and speed.

+You can get great analysis of the applet's behaviour using real applications or third-party testing suites like SoloKey's `fido2-tests`, which you can run against the simulated application - the `VSim` class might get you started.

+There are also a reasonable number of Python-language tests in the `python_tests` top level directory.
+These start up JCardSim and use the Python `python-fido2` library to interact the with applet.
+They're in Python because, as of this writing, there is no FIDO2 client library available for the JVM.
+And hey, interoperability testing, right?
+You can test with `libfido2`, or Python libraries, or the official FIDO Standards Tests (Javascript).
+The applet should pass everything you throw at it.

 ## Contributing